-When connecting multiple ADS1220 devices to a single SPI bus, SCLK, DIN, and DOUT/DRDY can be safely shared by using a dedicated chip-select (CS) line for each SPI-enabled device.
+When connecting multiple ADS1120 devices to a single SPI bus, SCLK, DIN, and DOUT/DRDY can be safely shared by using a dedicated chip-select (CS) line for each SPI-enabled device.
 When CS transitions high for the respective device, DOUT/DRDY enters a 3-state mode.
 Therefore, DOUT/DRDY cannot be used to indicate when new data are available if CS is high, regardless of the DRDYM bit setting in the configuration register.
 Only the dedicated DRDY pin indicates that new data are available, because the DRDY pin is actively driven even when CS is high.

-In some cases the $\overline{DRDY}$ pin cannot be interfaced to the microcontroller.
+In some cases the \overline{DRDY} pin cannot be interfaced to the microcontroller.
 This scenario can occur if there are insufficient GPIO channels available on the microcontroller or if the serial interface must be galvanically isolated and thus the amount of channels must be limited.
-Therefore, in order to evaluate when a new conversion of one of the devices is ready, the microcontroller can periodically drop $\overline{CS}$ to the respective device and poll the state of the DOUT/ $\overline{DRDY}$ pin.
-When $\overline{CS}$ goes low, the DOUT/ $\overline{DRDY}$ pin immediately drives either high or low, provided that the DRDYM bit is configured to 1.
-If the DOUT/ $\overline{DRDY}$ line drives low, when $\overline{CS}$ is taken low, new data are currently available.
-If the DOUT/ $\overline{DRDY}$ line drives high, no new data are available.
-This procedure requires that DOUT/ $\overline{DRDY}$ is high after reading each conversion result and before taking $\overline{CS}$ high.
-To make sure $\overline{DOUT/\overline{DRDY}}$ reads high, send 8 additional SCLKs with DIN held low after each data read operation.
-DOUT/ $\overline{DRDY}$ reads high during the eight SCLKs after the conversion result is read, as shown in Figure 67.
+Therefore, in order to evaluate when a new conversion of one of the devices is ready, the microcontroller can periodically drop \overline{CS} to the respective device and poll the state of the DOUT/DRDY pin.
+When \overline{CS} goes low, the DOUT/DRDY pin immediately drives either high or low, provided that the DRDYM bit is configured to 1.
+If the DOUT/DRDY line drives low, when \overline{CS} is taken low, new data are currently available.
+If the DOUT/DRDY line drives high, no new data are available.
+This procedure requires that DOUT/DRDY is high after reading each conversion result and before taking \overline{CS} high.
+To make sure DOUT/DRDY is taken high, send 16 additional SCLKs with DIN held low after each data read operation.
+DOUT/DRDY reads low during the first eight SCLKs after the conversion result is read, and reads high during the following eight SCLKs, as shown in Figure 67.
 Alternatively, valid data can be retrieved from the device at any time without concern of data corruption by using the RDATA command.